phx/phxutils/README.md

 This repo will be a place for me to keep them up-to-date and document what they do.

+Some aren't even big enough to be called scripts and are more like bash/zsh functions, but it's easier having the commands at my fingertips by having all my tools installed instead of finding/copy/pasting functions into my `~/.bashrc`/`~/.zshrc`.

 The structure includes an individual folder for each script with a `README.md` documenting what the script does.
 Additionally, there will be a `bin` directory where I will symlink all of the actual scripts for easy importing into your `$PATH`.